HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ![How to drop sql files onto load nodes](Images/FAQ/DragAndDropSqlScript.png)

 In order to allow other people to run the data load it is advised to store all SQL Script files on a shared network drive.

+<a name="notlistingtable"></a>
+### RDMP is not listing my table as importable

+RDMP can create references to tables and views from any database to which you have sufficient privelleges.
+If you can see other tables in the database listed check the following:

+- The table does not have brackets in it's name e.g. `[MyDb]..[MyTbl (fff)]`
+- The table does not have dots in it's name e.g. `[MyDb]..[MyTbl.lol]`
+- The table is visible through other tools e.g. sql management studio

+If you cannot see any tables listed in the database

+- Check that the servername/database name are correct
+- If you need a connection string keyword (e.g. specific port) [create a ConnectionStringKeyword](#connectionStringKeywords)

 ## Anonymisation